ibm-cloud-docs/EventStreams/eventstreams050.md

 To establish a connection, clients must be configured to use SASL_SSL PLAIN over TLSv1.2 at a minimum and to require a username, and a list of the bootstrap servers.

-To retrieve the username, password, and list of bootstrap servers a Service credentials object or service key is required for the service instance.
+To retrieve the username, password, and list of bootstrap servers, a Service credentials object or service key is required for the service instance.
 For more information about creating these objects, see <link to Connecting to event Streams>
 [Connecting to {{site.data.keyword.messagehub}}](/docs/services/EventStreams?topic=eventstreams-connecting).

 From these objects:
-* Use the kafka_brokers_sasl property as the list of bootstrap servers.
-Format this list as a comma separated list of host:port entries.
+* Use the ```kafka_brokers_sasl property``` as the list of bootstrap servers.
+Format this list as a comma-separated list of host:port entries.
 For example, ```host1:port1,host2:port2```.
 We recommend including details for all the hosts listed in the ```kafka_brokers_sasl``` property.

-* Use the 'user' and 'api_key' properties as the username and password
+* Use the ```user``` and ```api_key``` properties as the username and password

 For service instances on the Classic plan, this information is instead available from your application's VCAP_SERVICES environment variable.
-See[Connecting to {{site.data.keyword.messagehub}} - Classic](/docs/services/EventStreams?topic=eventstreams-connecting_classic).
+For more information, see [Connecting to {{site.data.keyword.messagehub}} - Classic](/docs/services/EventStreams?topic=eventstreams-connecting_classic).

-For a Java client, the following shows the minimum set of properties, where USERNAME, PASSWORD, and KAFKA_BROKERS_SASL should be replaced by the values retrieved above
+For a Java client, the following example shows the minimum set of properties, where USERNAME, PASSWORD, and KAFKA_BROKERS_SASL should be replaced by the values retrieved previously.

 ```
 bootstrap.servers=KAFKA_BROKERS_SASL